 First Jews in Newport.
-The small but growing colony of Newport, Rhode Island received its first Jewish residentsin the 17th century, possibly as early as 1658.
-Fifteen people arrived from Barbados, where a Jewish community had existed since the 1620s.
+The small but growing colony of Newport, Rhode Island received its first Jewish residents in the 17th century, possibly as early as 1658.
+The earliest known Jewish settlers arrived from Barbados, where a Jewish community had existed since the 1620s.
 They were of Spanish and Portuguese origin; their families had migrated from Amsterdam and London to Brazil and then to islands in the Caribbean.
 In Newport they formed a congregation called Nephuse Israel (Scattered of Israel), the second oldest Jewish congregation in the United States.
 By 1677, the community realized the need to acquire land for a Jewish cemetery.
 Two of the original immigrants, Mordechai Campanal and Moses Pacheco purchased the lot at the corner of what is now Kay and Touro Streets for this purpose.

 Building the Synagogue